AsifAbbasi11996/Movie-app/README.md

 password=admin123

 why login as a admin ??
-You will be able to add, edit and delete the movie
+You will be able to add and edit movie